 - Inquiry for a favor: An inquiry about some other information which may be about some special price or some favorable terms.

-- Routine inquiry: An inquiry made by an old buyer in the usual course of business so, A letter of inquiry which asks valuable information from seller or producer should be:
+- Routine inquiry: An inquiry made by an old buyer in the usual course of business, A letter of inquiry that asks for valuable information from the seller or producer should be:

 - Straightforward and courteous